grscheller/dotfiles/root/README.md

 I originally installed these files by hand.
 Eventually, due to making too many errors, I wrote an installation script called `systemfilesInstall`.

-From the base of the dotfiles repository, run
+To install, run

 ```
     sudo ./systemfilesInstall
 ```

+from the base of the dotfiles repository.

 ## Services using these configuration files